 Learn how to create a time management schedule that works for you.

 As you organize your to-do list, prioritization is key for successful time management at work.
 Start by eliminating tasks that you shouldn’t be performing in the first place.
 Then identify the three or four most important tasks and do those first—that way, you make sure you finish the essentials.

 Evaluate your to-do list and make sure you organized it based on the importance of a task rather than its urgency.
 Important responsibilities support the achievement of your goals, whereas urgent responsibilities require immediate attention and are associated with the achievement of someone else’s goals.
 We tend to let the urgent dominate when we should really focus on activities that support our business goals.

 To avoid this pitfall, use one of the time management tips for work found in Stephen Covey’s book First Things First.
-He offers the following time management matrix as an organizational tool for prioritizing tasks based on these ideas of importance and urgency.
+He offers the following time management matrix, known as the Eisenhower matrix, as an organizational tool for prioritizing tasks based on these ideas of importance and urgency.

 Here’s a closer look at each of these quadrants: